-Jesus' mother instructs the servants to listen to her son, not knowing what he would do but trusting he would act from within himself... and the first sign of Jesus' ministry is recorded in the gospel of John.
-The extravagant gift of Jesus goes way beyond meeting the needs of the moment for health, safety or saving face.
+The extravagant gift of Jesus goes way beyond meeting the needs of the moment for health, safety, or saving face.
 In this story, the gift encompasses the celebration of life itself.
-The One who is the source of life, the One whose love and mercy are beyond our comprehension is in our midst quietly transforming circumstances, without drawing attention to himself.
-Only the servants, the disciples, Jesus' mother, and those of us who have the privilege of reading the gospel of John know what transpired at the wedding in Cana.
+The One who is the source of life, the One whose love and mercy are beyond our comprehension, this One is in our midst quietly transforming circumstances, without drawing attention to himself.
+Only the servants, the disciples, Jesus' mother, and those of us who have the privilege of reading the gospel of John know what transpired at the wedding of Cana.